 "Philanthropists Bench Women of Color, the M.V.P.s of Social Change," The Groundswell Fund in the New York Times, November 2019

-In this 2019 article, the Executive Director of the Groundswell Fund Vanessa Daniel focuses this issue specifically on women of color, showing that while they are overrepresented in making social change possible, they are greatly underrepresented in the funding they receive to do it.
+In this 2019 article, the Executive Director of the Groundswell Fund Vanessa Daniel explores funding inequities among women of color— showing that while they are overrepresented in making social change possible, they are greatly underrepresented in the resources they receive to do it.
 This is not only unfair, but it is also an ineffective use of resources.
 According to Ms. Daniel, there are some key factors to why this happens.
-There is a “false notion that bigger is better,” a tendency by funders to support large organizations in the belief that in this way their investment can reach scale when in reality many of those nonprofits do not have a real or strong organizing operation or are not closely connected to one.
+There is a “false notion that bigger is better,” she writes—a tendency by funders to support large organizations in the belief that, in this way, their investment can reach scale when in reality many of those nonprofits do not have a real or strong organizing operations or are not closely connected to one.
 This notion also results in an “impulse to gentrify,” the practice of some funders supporting large, white-led organizations to try to replicate the successful organizing work started by small, people of color-led groups.
 As Ms. Daniel argues, there is also an implicit bias in philanthropy due to the fact that this field is still overwhelmingly controlled by middle- to upper-class white people, which “affects which prospective grantees they deem risky, credible, trustworthy or innovative, and gives a great advantage to leaders and nonprofits that conform to their cultural norms.”
 Reinforcing this is the culturally-ingrained perception in funders that grants given to people of color are risky investments.
 The flip side of this dynamic is the existence of “facially neutral rules” which attempt to not use race or class as factors when assessing grantees, which in reality perpetuates inequality by not accounting for the already existing socioeconomic disparities that communities of color have to face.
 The conclusion for Ms. Daniel is that funders must “use our access and relationships within philanthropy to open more minds and coffers” to support people of color-led, particularly women of color-led, organizing groups through multiyear, general-support funding.